flybywiresim/docs/docs/simbridge/install-configure/configuration.md

 To use the SimBridge, the aircraft's settings need to allow the SimBridge connection.

 !!! warning ""
-    Please note to find following settings please load into our aircraft within the simulator and use our onboard EFB (flyPad).
+    To find the following settings, load into our aircraft within the simulator and use our onboard EFB (flyPad).

     The page below is found on the flyPad EFB under `Settings` > `Sim Options`.